 The whole family was gathering for dinner on Memorial Day.
-Bill and I went back and forth with dessert ideas till we both agreed on this luscious Mile High Lemon Meringue Pie.
+Bill and I went back and forth with dessert ideas until we both agreed on this luscious Mile High Lemon Meringue Pie.

 Mile High Lemon Meringue Pie